svntax/godot-loopring-sdk/README.md

 ## Notes
 - Once Godot 4.0 is out, the SDK will need to be updated due to changes to coroutines and the replacement of `yield` with `await`.
 In the meantime, any calls to methods that wait for responses require checking if the return value is a GDScriptFunctionState, and if so, yield until completed.
+- Godot 4.0's web exporting for C# is not working, so upgrading the SDK to 4.x will have to wait until those issues are fixed.

 ## Credits
 Loopmon - This SDK is based on Loopmon's Unity package (https://github.com/LoopMonsters/LoopringUnity)